dishaddeshmukh024/Fire-alarm-/README.md

 # Fire-alarm-
-Protect work on Vega kit.
+ It is a project work on Vega kit.